-A street and suburb record sale price.
+A street record sale price.

 In a prestigious location, there’s an expectation that a high-end property will deliver on many levels.
 But renowned architect Andrew Patterson has raised the bar with this exceptional Orakei residence.